Greg Davenport has been active in disaster preparedness, wilderness medicine, and survival education since 1983.

 Greg has a Doctorate degree in Health Science with a focus on Leadership and Organizational Behavior; a Masters degree in PA Medicine with a focus on Wilderness and Emergency Medicine; a PA Certificate focused on Rural Primary Care; and an Associate of Science degree in Search and Survival Rescue.

 Presently, Davenport is the Chair and Program Director for the Department of PA Medicine at George Fox University and Adjunct Professor (full professor) for the Doctor of Medical Science program at Lynchburg College.
-His past includes development of PA Medicine programs at North Greenville University and Gardner Webb University (to include medical and regional accreditation).
+His past includes development of two successfully accredited PA programs (to include medical and regional accreditation).

-Since completing the UW PA Medicine program, Greg has worked in remote an urban emergency settings and volunteered as a rapid disaster response PA.
+Since completing the UW PA Medicine program, Greg has worked in remote and urban emergency settings and volunteered as a rapid disaster response PA.
 Recently his focus has been on ‘humanitarian service’ and he has deployed to multiple disasters and remote villages.
 Recent trips include